 The graphic-analytical method (GAM), developed by the author, was used in studies of prehistoric ethnogenetic processes and its effectiveness has been proved by the obtained results, which are confirmed by other studies.
 The author came to the idea of a possible mathematical evaluation of the degree of kinship between the languages of one family or group after becoming acquainted with works of linguists of the distant past.
 The first view of language kinship was formed under the influence of the thoughts of Herman Paul:

 We must admit, strictly speaking, that there are as many separate languages in the world as there are individuals… If the intensity of communication would be uniform in all points of a given language territory, then individual languages, where they are closely related, would generate only minor deviations, while at the opposite ends of the territory there were still sharp discrepancies.
-Then it would be impossible to single out any group of individual languages in order to oppose it as a closed integrity to another such group.
+Then it would be impossible to single out any group of individual languages in order to oppose it as closed integrity to another such group.
 The language of each individual could then be considered as a transitional step to the languages of many other individuals.
 This position, however, never existed anywhere.
-It would be possible if there were neither natural borders, nor political and religious associations, if, say, all the people lived on a single plain, not crossed by any significant river, in isolated farms located at the same distance from each other, without common gathering places.
-However, even in this case there would be a process of language unification, at least in the languages of individual families [PAUL H. 1960, 58, 61.]
+It would be possible if there were neither natural borders nor political and religious associations, if, say, all the people lived on a single plain, not crossed by any significant river, in isolated farms located at the same distance from each other, without common gathering places.
+However, even in this case, there would be a process of language unification, at least in the languages of individual families [PAUL H. 1960, 58, 61.]

 The method was developed in the early eighties of the last century and was described for the first time in 1987 in the article "The Determination of Habitats of Ancient Slavs by a Graphic-Analytical Method" in the magazine "Proceedings of the Academy of Sciences of the USSR.
 The Series of Literature and Language.
 Volume LXIV:1, Moscow" (in Russian).
-GAM is practical implementation of theoretical reasoning of an Ukrainian philologist Illarion Swiencyckyi who, defending the need for the application of mathematics in the humanities, wrote:
+GAM is the practical implementation of the theoretical reasoning of a Ukrainian philologist Illarion Swiencyckyi who, defending the need for the application of mathematics in the humanities, wrote:

 It is important only that all sorts of human and world relationships are easiest to denote by numbers, volume, and position in space and time, as they can easily fit into the framework of mathematical symbols [SWIENCYCKYI I., 1927, 53]